- March 2, 2019

 7. Labor Force Resources

-Almost 325 000 people reside within 1h driving distance from Valea Țerovei Industrial Area, with many adult age residents in search for work.
-The peri-urban area of Reșița is well serviced with public transport routes administered by the County Council.
+Almost 325,000 people reside within 1h driving distance from Reșița’s Valea Țerovei Industrial Area, with many adult-age residents in search for work.
+The peri-urban area of Reșița is well serviced by public transport routes administered by the County Council.
 In addition, morning and evening passenger rail services offer convenient transport for commuters.